AICP Exam Application Tips

 described.
 Do not write about yourself in the third person.

-- Move beyond a discussion of project details and outcomes to discuss your role on the project(s)
+- Move beyond a discussion of project details and outcomes to discuss your role, duties, and impact on the project outcome for the project(s) described.

 - Do not include information that does not qualify as professional planning experience.